swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 On the other hand,  today I am better, and 3 months after all those health problems I am

-27</p>
+27

-    <p>planning for the summer, and really looking  forward to it.
+    planning for the summer, and really looking  forward to it.
 But I must first tell you about all the ups and downs I  had to go through before I recovered.

 It all began on  Tuesday, 17th February 1987.
 I had a sore throat, like a lump,  that made swallowing painful, and my throat was dry.
 Nevertheless, I went  to work, once I had done my morning ablutions and had a standard breakfast of  two slices of toast and coffee.
 When I returned home in the evening I had  a temperature.